Alfaesal23/whats-enc/README.md

 This generates the file:

-	rob.jpeg

-Which if you look at the code, was downloaded from the URL and decrypted.
-You can open the JPEG and have a look.
+	rob.mp4

+You can then load the video in your favorite app, like VNC.